1. Introduction

 }

-References to media point to the associated document of the medium.
-The URLs to the actual binary data of the medium are inside the referenced document.
+Media references point to the associated document of the medium.
+The URLs to the medium’s actual binary data can be found in the referenced document.

 JSON snippet example of a media reference